Junior Company Definition

-- Skilled workforce: Junior companies require skilled management and technical experts, to handle the local government laws and environmental regulations, and also the scientific viability of the proposed acquisition targets.
+- Skilled workforce: Junior companies require skilled management and technical experts to handle the local government laws and environmental regulations, and also the scientific viability of the proposed acquisition targets.

 Example of a Junior Company

-Atalaya Mining PLC, previously known as EMED mining public ltd., has a market cap of CAD 432 million with 137.339 million listed ordinary shares on the TSX and the AIM as on Nov 12, 2019, 3:14 AM EST. It is a mining and development company in copper concentrates and silver by-product domain.
+Atalaya Mining PLC, previously known as EMED mining public ltd., has a market cap of CAD 432 million with 137.339 million listed ordinary shares on the TSX and the AIM as on Nov 12, 2019, 3:14 AM EST. It is a mining and development company in the copper concentrates and silver by-product domain.

-Its operations are concentrated in south-western Spain at the Rio Tinto project site among others, of which it acquired 100% ownership in October 2008 and is currently in an expansion phase.
+Its operations are concentrated in south-western Spain at the Rio Tinto project site, among others, of which it acquired 100% ownership in October 2008 and is currently in an expansion phase.

 - Urion Holdings (Malta) Ltd (“Trafigura”): This is a wholly-owned indirect subsidiary of one of the market leaders in the global commodity trading industry, Trafigura, and one of its core operations is to acquire a shareholding in various commodity exploration companies, such as Atalya Mining PLC

 - Yanggu Xiangguang Copper Co.
 Ltd (‘XGC’): This is a wholly-owned direct subsidiary of XGC, which is one of the largest copper processing and refining companies based out of Shandong, China.